adithyauday/text-corpus-analysis/README.md

 # Setting the Environment
 # Creating the EMR cluster
 ```
+You are suggested to download the MNLI data set from the GLUE site GLUE Tasks.
+Download the MultiNLI Matched as a zip file.
+After extracting the zip file.
+You will see five tsv
+files at top level folder.
+These are the data sets you will work with.
+• train.tsv: the training data set
+• dev matched.tsv: the development set with matched genre
+• dev mismatched.tsv : the development set with mismatched genre
+• test matched.tsv: the test set with matched genre
+• test mismatched.tsv: the test set with mismatched genre
+All tsv files have many columns.
+The data we work with are on the following three columns: genre, sentence1, sentence2.
+There are many stop words lists available online.
+You can use any that you are familiar with.
+For students with no preference, we recommend you to use the Stanford Stop Word
+List.

 Login to AWS console and proceed to S3 dashboard.
 Create a bucket comp5349-auda0496 with a folder assignment and upload the datasets from the MNLI data set.
 The files to be uploaded are:
 *train.tsv: the training data set
 *dev_matched.tsv: the development set with matched genre